jepemo/awesome-complexity/README.md

 [**Agent-Based Models in Economics: A Toolkit**](https://amzn.to/2t1dlwS) by Domenico Delli Gatti - The book discuss the methodological bases of agent-based approaches and demonstrate step-by-step how to build, simulate and analyse ABMs and how to validate their outputs empirically using the data.

 [**The Complexity of Cooperation: Agent-Based Models of Competition and Collaboration**](https://amzn.to/2G2PXYv) by [Robert Axelrod](https://scholar.google.es/citations?user=c_aA0BwAAAAJ&hl=ca&oi=ao) - Introductory text on complexity theory and computer modeling in the social sciences.

+[**Introduction to Artificial Life**](https://amzn.to/2WARCtb) by Chris Adami - Theoretical groundwork for understanding the dynamics of systems of self-replicating information, as well as the results of initial experiments carried out with artificial living systems based on this paradigm.

 ### Applied Complexity